 - A memorable introduction with vivid imagery or an intriguing hook

-- Stories and language that show instead of telling
+- Specific stories and language that show instead of telling

 - Vulnerability that’s authentic but not aimed at soliciting sympathy

 - Clear writing in an appropriate style and tone

 - A conclusion that offers deep insight or a creative ending

 - How long does it take to write a college essay?

 While timelines will differ depending on the student, plan on spending at least 1–3 weeks brainstorming and writing the first draft of your college admissions essay, and at least 2–4 weeks revising across multiple drafts.
 Don’t forget to save enough time for breaks between each writing and editing stage.

 You should already begin thinking about your essay the summer before your senior year so that you have plenty of time to try out different topics and get feedback on what works.